- This event has passed.

 In this lecture and workshop Dr. Conforti will discuss the formation of patterns and their relationship to archetypes.
 Much attention will be given to the work of what he terms “Archetypal Pattern Recognition”, and its application with the therapeutic, personal, corporate and global arenas.

-Related Friday Talk: Patterning in the Psyche and the Natural World
+Related Lecture: Patterning in the Psyche and the Natural World